kckuei/odin-binary-search-trees/README.md

 * Traverse until we find a node that can accomodate the insertion of the item

 #### Deletion
-* Three cases must be considered
+Three cases must be considered:
-1. Leaf:
+1. No children (leaf)
   * Can delete without changing structure of tree (delete child)
-2. Deleting node with 1 child:
+2. One child
   * Point the parent to it's child child
-3. Deleting a node with 2 children:
+3. Two children
   * Want look for next biggest of item being deleted
   * Look in right subtree, then find leftmost item, i.e. until no left (i)
     * If (i) has no children